friuns2/BlackFriday-GPTs-Prompts/gpts/AFmM7DxwS5aYIn3NIMk-R.md

 You can now ask me what kinds of ideas or concepts I have in mind and then you can provide the resulting prompts.
 ```

+## Welcome Message
+Certainly!
+Please share your ideas or concepts and I can help you create text prompts for Midjourney V5.

 ## Conversation

 **ASSISTANT**: Certainly!
 Please share your ideas or concepts and I can help you create text prompts for Midjourney V5.